anakarinarm/anakarinarm.github.io/content/en/authors/admin/_index.md

 - Principal Investigators
 ---

-I am a physical oceanographer interested in the interactions between ocean and atmospheric flows and topography.
-In particular, I use numerical models and laboratory scale models to investigate the role that topography plays in facilitating cross-shelf exchanges of water, nutrients, carbon and dissolved gases.
+I am a physical oceanographer and I'm interested in the interaction between geophysical flows -- such as the ocean and the atmosphere -- and topography.
+In particular, I use numerical and laboratory models to investigate the role that topography plays in the exchange of water, nutrients, and dissolved gases between the deep ocean and the continental shelf.

+I'm part of the [Department of Physical Oceanography](https://www.cicese.edu.mx/investigacion/oceanografia_fisica/1") at the [Center for Scientific Researcha nd Higher Education of Ensenada, Baja California (CICESE)](https://www.cicese.edu.mx/).

-I am part of the [Ocean-Atmosphere Interaction group](http://grupo-ioa.atmosfera.unam.mx/index.php/) at [Instituto de Ciencias de la Atmósfera y Cambio Climático](https://www.atmosfera.unam.mx/).
+I was a researcher in the [Ocean-Atmosphere Interaction group](http://grupo-ioa.atmosfera.unam.mx/index.php/) at [Instituto de Ciencias de la Atmósfera y Cambio Climático](https://www.atmosfera.unam.mx/) from 2021 to 2024.

-Before, I did my Ph.D. at the Mesoscale Ocean and Atmospheric Dynamics Group under the supervision of [Professor Susan Allen](https://www.eoas.ubc.ca/~sallen/) at the [University of British Columbia](https://www.eoas.ubc.ca/).
+Before, I did my Ph.D. in the Mesoscale Ocean and Atmospheric Dynamics Group under the supervision of [Professor Susan Allen](https://www.eoas.ubc.ca/~sallen/) at the [University of British Columbia](https://www.eoas.ubc.ca/).